cz75ww/homelab-k3s-de-ploy/README.md

 ## Requirements

 **Note:** Due to limited hardware resources, I configured my environment on a mini PC equipped with 16 GB of RAM and a single CPU with 4 cores.
-This code can be used as a base or starting point to deploy any environment tailored to your business needs.
+This code can be used as a base or starting point to deploy your study environment to get the main  knowledges about k8s functionality and get CKA and CKS certifications

 - Terraform v1 or later
 - Ansible 2.9 or later